 Comment 6:

 Quote/Paraphrase: The aging population in rural America is a distinct population due to the unique social, economic, cultural, and health-related characteristics.
-They have higher rates of mental health, chronic diseases, and generally worse health outcomes than non-rural aged populations.
+They have higher rates of mental health, chronic diseases, and generally worse health outcomes than non-rural-aged populations.
 (Cohen, 2023)

 Essential Element: Approaches of Hermeneutics